 - i.
-An interim appointment is used on a short-term basis (not to extend beyond the academic year following interim appointment) when an academic administrator position is vacant, for example due to longer-term absence, resignation or academic unit reorganization. - (1) An interim administrator shall be appointed no later than 90 calendar days following an initial acting appointment or in lieu of an acting appointment. - ii.
+An interim appointment is used on a short-term basis (not to extend beyond two calendar years following interim appointment) when an academic administrator position is vacant, for example due to longer-term absence, resignation or academic unit reorganization. - (1) An interim administrator shall be appointed no later than 90 calendar days following an initial acting appointment or in lieu of an acting appointment. - ii.
 Appointments to interim positions are approved by the administrator at the next level in the organization, after consulting with a search and screening committee composed of relevant faculty, including regular faculty, administrative faculty, special faculty and staff as appropriate for the academic unit.
-At a minimum, the appointing administrator must consult with the appropriate group: - (1) For department-level interim appointments: the unit's Advisory Committee (as stipulated in CHAPTER VII L. 5.); - (2) For academic college-level interim appointments: only in the absence of a unit Advisory Committee, a committee consisting of at least four regular faculty members elected from and by the unit's constituent group; - (3) For university-level interim appointments: a committee consisting of at least four regular faculty members selected by the Executive and Advisory Committees of the Faculty Senate. - iii.
+At a minimum, the approinting administrator must consult with the appropriate group:

+- (1) For department-level interim appointments: the unit's Advisory Committee (as stipulated in CHAPTER IX L. 5.); - (2) For academic college-level interim appointments: only in the absence of a unit Advisory Committee, a committee consisting of at least four regular faculty members elected from and by the unit's constituent group; - (3) For university-level interim appointments: a committee consisting of at least four regular faculty members selected during a meeting of the Faculty Senate Advisory Committee. - iii.
 The search and screening committee conducts a search for an interim appointment, identifies acceptable candidates and submits the list to the administrator at the next level in the organization who makes the final selection from the names on the list. - iv.
-A person appointed as the interim administrator must be a member of the Faculty (see the Constitution of the Faculty) with an appointment in an academic unit. - v.
-An interim appointment will be accompanied by a search for a permanent appointment organized in accordance with the Faculty Manual.
+A person appointed as the interim administrator must be a member of the Faculty with an appointment in an academic unit. - v.
+An interim appointment will be accompanied by a search for a permanent appointment organized in accordance with the Faculty Manual within the first twelve months of the interim appointment. - (1) In the case that a permanent appointment cannot be made before the end of the first twelve months of an interim appointment, a one-year extension of the interim appointment can be made, after consultation with the groups described in CHAPTER VIII E. 5. b.ii. - (2) In the case that a permanent appointment cannot be made before the end of the second twelve months of an interim appointment, a new interim search shall be conducted in accordance with this Faculty Manual.